alapankar/PyGUI/README.md

 # PyGUI
-Collection of some GUI example codes for Python (PyQt5, Python 3.7)
+Collection of some GUI example codes for Python (PyQt5, tinkter, Python 3.7)